NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 1. Compare the relative strength of ionic, covalent and metallic bonding with intermolecular forces.
 	- intermolecular forces are relatively **weaker** than intramolecular forces (ionic, covalent, metallic)
 2. Recognise that intermolecular forces are present in all substances, but are most significant in discussion of the properties of covalent molecular substances, due to the lack of any stronger interactions between molecules.
+	- why is intermolecular forces present in all substances?
+		- because of dispersion force
+		- it arises when the random motion of electrons within a molecule produce short lived **temporary dipoles** (makes non-polar molecules temporarily polar)
+		- polar molecules cause nearby molecules to form similar temporary dipoles called **induced dipoles**
+		- these dipoles create temporary and weak electrostatic attraction called dispersion.
+		- rapid state of change - constantly form, disappear and reform.
-3. Describe how dispersion forces arise in all substances, and explain how molecular shape, and number of atoms affect the strength of dispersion forces.
+1. Describe how dispersion forces arise in all substances, and explain how molecular shape, and number of atoms affect the strength of dispersion forces.
-4. Use knowledge of electronegativity to establish bond polarity.
+2. Use knowledge of electronegativity to establish bond polarity.
-5. Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
+3. Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
-6. Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
+4. Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
 	- f
-7. Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
+5. Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
-8. Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
+6. Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
-9. Compare the relative strength of the types of intermolecular forces.
+7. Compare the relative strength of the types of intermolecular forces.
 	- order in strength?
 		- strongest is ion-dipole, but i dont think we need to know that.
 		- hydrogen bonding
 		- dipole dipole
 		- dispersion forces
-10. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
+8. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
-11. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including: a. melting and boiling point b. vapour pressure c. solubility in water and organic solvents
+9. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including: a. melting and boiling point b. vapour pressure c. solubility in water and organic solvents
-12. Use understanding of intermolecular forces to explain patterns or relationships in melting and boiling points of covalent molecular substances.
+10. Use understanding of intermolecular forces to explain patterns or relationships in melting and boiling points of covalent molecular substances.

 RELATED
 - [T1W4L2](notes/AE/chemistry/lessonnotes/T1W4L2.md)